QuintinHull/trashed/README.md

 *ALSO IMPORTANT!*
    psycopg2-binary MUST remain a dev dependency because you can't install it on apline-linux.
-   There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.
+   There is a layer in the Dockerfile that will install psycopg2 (not binary) for you.
 ***

 ## Deploy to Heroku